ambitiousbird/shopforfree/README.md

 1. Run `npm install` to install all the dependencies.

-2. Run `npm start` to run the application.
+2. Run `npm start` to run the client/server.

-3. Access the website at `localhost:3000`!
+3. Access the website at `http://localhost:8080/`!